foopod/blog6/_posts/bsp-dungeon.md

 ## Coding our Tree

-The first thing we are going to need is agdscript data structure to form our tree.
+The first thing we are going to need is a data structure to form our tree.

 We can start by implementing a single branch.
 The idea is that the root of our tree can be a branch, and each branch can have either zero or two child branches.